 Who Can Issue Citations?

-The City Manager is authorized by City Code Section 350.02 (PDF) to designate City employees who may issue citations.
+The City Manager is authorized to designate City employees who may issue citations.
 These include: